Cannock Mineral Railway: Speeding up the construction

 The parliamentary powers for construction of the line were time limited, and by now there were only six months left.
 At the Annual General Meeting on 25 February 1854 it was agreed to seek an extension of time.
 More significantly it was recognised that a lack of sufficient share take-up meant that the company had little money to proceed with the project, and a major partner would be required, with enough financial backing to enable the construction to move forward.
 In 1852 Addison had prepared a scheme for an extension from Cannock to Wolverhampton via Four Ashes, connecting with the Great Western Railway.
 Further plans were made to join the GWR at Wednesbury instead, and a partnership with the GWR was proposed.
 Addison was instructed to approach Isambard Kingdom Brunel, the Engineer of the GWR, and on 16 July Addison reported that Brunel was favourably disposed to the idea.
 However, the London and North Western Railway was dominant in the area and was known to be hostile; the scheme would need Parliamentary approval, and it was expected that the LNWR would be able to frustrate the GWR alliance.

 There was now desperation to find a well-funded partner.
 In 1854 and 1855 approaches were made for help to John McClean, the lessee of the South Staffordshire Railway, but he was not interested.
 On 7 May 1855 the board agreed to abandon any intention of proceeding north of Rugeley, making the planned extent of the line 7 1/2 miles; and to reduce the share capital to £200,000 (later altered to £160,000).
 In addition the name of the company was to be changed to the Cannock Mineral Railway.
-The new company was authorised by Act of 14 August 1855.
+The new company was authorised by the Cannock Mineral Railway Act 1855 (18 & 19 Vict. c. cxciv) of 14 August 1855.

-In the 1857 session of Parliament, the Company was seeking a time extension, and altered the proposed connection at the northern extremity to join the North Staffordshire Railway at Colwich, and omit the previous plan to connect with the LNWR.
+In the 1857 session of Parliament, the company was seeking a time extension, and altered the proposed connection at the northern extremity to join the North Staffordshire Railway at Colwich, and omit the previous plan to connect with the LNWR.
 With this connection, the NSR contemplated making a line from Colwich to Wolverhampton.
-However the Marquis of Anglesey, a director of the LNWR and a substantial landowner, objected to the purchase of land for the Bill, so the connection to the NSR could not be made.
-This all proved irrelevant as in March 1857 it became apparent that the CMR company did not even have the resources to proceed with the residual Bill.
-The NSR was evidently still keen on the idea, so it agreed to pay for the costs of progressing with the Bill, but this idea came to nothing.
+However the Marquis of Anglesey, a director of the LNWR and a substantial landowner, objected to the purchase of land for the bill, so the connection to the NSR could not be made.
+This all proved irrelevant as in March 1857 it became apparent that the CMR company did not even have the resources to proceed with the residual bill.
+The NSR was evidently still keen on the idea, so it agreed to pay for the costs of progressing with the bill, but this idea came to nothing.